Poland

 An amber necklace was a mandatory object for a bride-ideally, the largest bead should contain an inclusion (flora or fauna fossil).
 Copernicus listed amber as an ingredient in his healing cordial.

-Phoenicians, Etruscans and Romans believed amber warded off evil spirits.
+The Phoenicians, Etruscans and Romans believed amber warded off evil spirits.

 Native American